gjbex/MLOps-on-HPC/source-code/dvc/README.md

 1. `data-pipelines`: illustration of how to set up data pipeline with DVC.
 1. `experiment-management`: illustration of how to use DVC for managing experiments in simulation or machine learning projects.
-1. `experiment-management_r`: illustration of how to use DVC for managing experiments in R projects.
+1. `experiment-management-r`: illustration of how to use DVC for managing experiments in R projects.